loregamer/bg3-modding-docs/lslib/cli-guide.md

 3. **"Unknown game"** - Specify a valid game parameter (dos, dosee, dos2, dos2de, bg3)
 4. **"Unknown resource format"** - Use a valid format for resource conversion
 5. **"Failed to convert resource"** - Check file formats and permissions
-6. **"Invalid encryption key provided"** - The provided key doesn't match the one used to encrypt the package
-7. **"Encryption is only supported for package version V18"** - Only BG3 packages support encryption

 ### Log Levels